PointsBet Sportsbook Ohio – $2,000 Bet Credits

 Yes, you must be within Ohio state lines in order to make bets or even cash out wagers early with PointsBet.
 When you use the PointsBet app or website, your location will be monitored by geolocation services.
 Assuming you’re in the state, you can bet; otherwise you cannot.

-Note: You can use the PointsBet app in any of the other states where PointsBet is currently legal.
+Note: You can also use the PointsBet app in any other states where PointsBet is currently legal.